patrickhyw/regions/README.md

 3. **Hyperellipsoid + shrinkage**: a hyperellipsoid centered at the mean with radius equal to variance times a confidence threshold, and shrinkage to make the shape full-dimension when `n<d`.
     - Pros: generative, bounded, full-dimensional with shrinkage, high precision & recall (see experiments), simple.
     - Cons: requires shrinkage to be full-dimensional, which is extra complexity.
+4. **Convex hull**: a convex hull of the points of the class.
+    - Pros: generative, bounded, likely high precision & recall (due to linear separability).
+    - Cons: no simple method like shrinkage to be full-dimension without `O(d)` points.
+Less simple than hyperellipsoid in general as well.

 ## Experiments